web-padawan/stylelint-config-polymer/README.md

 # stylelint-config-polymer

 > The shareable stylelint config for Polymer elements.
+Extends from `stylelint-config-standard`

 ## Installation